Right to Study

 You hold a Student visa

-- UKVI decision email - This is an email from UK Visas and Immigration (UKVI) confirming your application has been successful and instructions on how to obtain your eVisa (immigration status online).
+- UKVI decision email - This is an email from UK Visas and Immigration (UKVI) confirming your application has been successful and providing instructions on how to obtain your eVisa (immigration status online).

 - Your share code to prove your immigration status for UEL to check your immigration status online.